fgx/fgx-map-hacking/fgx-map-ng/fgxmap_pylons/README.txt

 copy the skel_dev.ini to for your local setup

-> cp skel_dev.ini local.ini
+> cp skel_dev.ini mysetup.ini

-ammend the local.ini to local enviroment
+ammend the mysetup.ini to local enviroment. important are:

-* important are
-  sql_aclhemy_url
-  temp_dir # if importing
+- temp_dir = the local temporary directory for unpacking etc (eg /tmp/fgxmap)
+- sql_aclhemy_url's,
+  There are three URL for the databases for data, secure and mpnet (But all these could point to the same db)

-setup the database with
+setup the database(s) with

-> paster setup-app local.ini
+> paster setup-app mysetup.ini

-Run the app

-> paster serve --reload local.ini

-## For production
-Use the skel_prod.ini which switches off debuging and debug logginng (error logs only)

-and start without reload
-> paster serve local.ini

-read HACKING.txt for more
+read HACKING.txt for more (TODO)